 const { defineConfig } = require('cypress');

-const { cypressConfig } = require('@axe-core/watcher');
+const { cypressConfig } = require('@axe-core/watcher/cypress/config');

-const API_KEY = process.env.API_KEY
+const ACCESSIBILITY_API_KEY = process.env.ACCESSIBILITY_API_KEY

 module.exports = defineConfig(